ADHD Supergirls

-When it comes to parenting girls with ADHD, there are some things that can make a massive difference in a child’s productivity in addition to standard treatments such as medication or diet changes.
+When it comes to parenting girls with ADHD, there are some things that can make a massive difference in a girl’s productivity in addition to standard treatments such as medication or diet changes.

 I’ve talked about classroom-friendly fidget tools before, but this list of products focuses on other items that can help a girl with ADHD succeed in a classroom setting.